Email marketing is one of the best ways to grow any business.

 If there's just one thing I want you to take away from this article it's this:

 Check your email deliverability.

-It's no good creating killer content and sick offers if all your emails are ending up in the spam folder.
+It's no good creating killer content and sick offers if your emails are landing in the spam box.

 That's why as part of my website audits, I always subscribe to the email list.

 In a recent audit, I noticed the "Welcome" email went straight to spam.
 I checked with the client and she told me her friends had also noticed this problem.